microsoft/dynamics365-customerservice-wem-samples/doc/3rdPartyIntegration/Import/readme.md

 1. **Canceled**: Indicates that the booking has been canceled and is no longer committed.

 >[!NOTE]
->As part of this feature, only committed and finalized bookings should be imported to Dynamics 365 for Customer Service.
+>As part of this feature, only committed and finalized bookings should be imported to Dynamics 365 Customer Service.

 The following attributes are of interest: